-What is 2 Stroke Spark Ignition Cycle?
+What is A 2 Stroke Spark Ignition Cycle?

-Although 2 stroke spark ignition cycle (2 stroke petrol) engines are not much in use in most of the countries, they are still part of the legacy of types of engines world over.
-A 2 stroke spark ignition cycle or 2 stroke petrol engine differs from a 4 stroke petrol engine by the way it generates power in the number of revolutions of the crankshaft.
-Unlike in a 4 stroke petrol engine, the 2 stroke spark ignition cycle produces power in each of its revolutions.
-The 2 stroke spark ignition gives way to the traditional four strokes to run its complete cycle.
-Instead, it merges two strokes into one; thereby making one upward stroke and one downward stroke in every revolution of the crankshaft.
+Although 2-stroke spark ignition cycle (2-stroke petrol) engines are not much in use in most countries, they are still part of the legacy of types of engines worldwide.
+A 2-stroke petrol engine differs from a 4-stroke petrol engine by the way it generates power in the number of revolutions of the crankshaft.
+Unlike a 4-stroke petrol engine, the 2-stroke spark ignition cycle produces power in each of its revolutions.
+This cycle gives way to the traditional four strokes to run its complete cycle.
+Instead, it merges two strokes into one, making one upward stroke and one downward stroke in every revolution of the crankshaft.

-Hence, the 2 stroke spark ignition cycle engine generates power during each downward stroke of the piston.
-Thus, it produces double the power output as compared to a 4 stroke cycle engine of the same size.
-However, the efficiency of the 2 stroke cycle petrol engine is lower as compared to a 4 stroke petrol engine of the same size.
-The 2 stroke spark ignition cycle eliminates the suction and exhaust strokes.
-It uses the only two remaining strokes which are the compression stroke and power stroke.
-These are known as the upward stroke and downward stroke respectively.
+Hence, the 2-stroke petrol engine generates power during each downward stroke of the piston.
+Thus, it produces double the power output compared to a 4-stroke cycle engine of the same size.
+However, the efficiency of the 2-stroke cycle petrol engine is lower compared to a 4-stroke petrol engine of the same size.
+It is because this ignition cycle eliminates the suction and exhaust strokes.
+Instead, it uses the two remaining strokes, the compression, and power strokes.
+These are known as the upward stroke and downward stroke, respectively.